 Find out about our work inside Italy

-Italy is currently hosting 175,000 refugees.
-A daily average of 600 men, women and children arrive to Italy having made the treacherous journey across the Mediterranean Sea from Libya, North Africa.
+Italy is currently hosting 170,000 refugees.
+Over 20,000 people have arrived so far in 2018, having made the treacherous journey across the Mediterranean Sea from Libya.

 Just 40% of asylum requests were granted in Italy in 2017, and this percentage is likely to be much lower in 2018.
 At the same time, funding from the government to NGOs offering refugee and asylum-seeker services has been reduced.

 As thousands are shut out and denied access to the system, people are being forced to set up their own makeshift accommodation in abandoned buildings, empty car parks or simply on the street, and to work in incredibly exploitative conditions.
 Men are pressured to pick fruit in Sicily’s extreme heat for minimal pay and women are trafficked in to prostitution, enduring all kinds of associated physical and psychological abuse.